 Reducing noise and vibration

-A range of mitigation measures is used to reduce noise and vibration during construction, including:
+A range of mitigation measures are used to reduce noise and vibration during construction, including:

 - selecting machinery and planning activities that will minimise construction impacts